Technology and Operations 411

 The goal of this course is to learn medication data abstraction, effective communication of analytics insights, and the design and evaluation of informatics technology.

-Health Behavior Health Education 654
+Health Behavior Health Equity 654

 Consumer health informatics (CHI) gives health care consumers information and tools to facilitate their engagement.
 Students will become familiar with, and evaluate, a range of CHI applications.
 They will also assess the needs and technological practices of potential users, generate theory-informed design and implementation strategies, and select appropriate evaluation approaches.

-Cross listed with SI 554.
+Cross-listed with SI 554.

 School of Information 554